Garhaughawout/Phase-1-CommunicatingServer/README.md

 ## Looking Ahead

-Tomorrow's lecture will continue our work with `fetch`, this time introducing the POST request to accompany the GET request.
+Tomorrow's lecture will continue our work with `fetch`, this time introducing the other fundamentals POST, PATCH, and DELETE.